 Ashlyn Nuckols | she/her/hers

-Ashlyn is responsible for growing our movement through online media and other digital tools including mass texting, phone banking, and integrated data tracking.
-She works with D4A’s members to amplify our movement stories of overcoming isolation and fear while moving into collective power.
+Ashlyn is responsible for developing integrated systems for our data-driven electoral work and our relational organizing work.
+She was previously our first Data & Digital Organizer Fellow.
 Ashlyn joined D4A because she believes the only path to a livable future is building a cross-class, multiracial movement to transform government and win the resources and conditions that all communities need to thrive.

 Originally from Vermont, Ashlyn first became passionate about social change and worker justice while organizing student and worker solidarity at Duke University and co-chairing the national group United Students Against Sweatshops.
 She is honored to be organizing in Durham and in her free time enjoys hiking, Durham drag, and stand-up comedy.

 Carolina Alzuru, Co-Chair (she/her/hers)